waku-org/specs/standards/application/segmentation.md

 ## Abstract

 This specification defines an application-layer protocol for **segmentation** and **reconstruction** of messages carried over Waku when the original payload exceeds the maximum Waku's message size.
-Applications partition the payload into multiple Waku envelopes and reconstruct the original on receipt, even when segments arrive out of order or up to **12.5%** of segments are lost.
+Applications partition the payload into multiple Waku envelopes and reconstruct the original on receipt, even when segments arrive out of order or up to a **predefined percentage** of segments are lost.
 The protocol uses **Reed–Solomon** erasure coding for fault tolerance.
 Messages whose payload size is **≤ `segmentSize`** are sent unmodified.

 ## Motivation

-Waku Relay deployments typically propagate envelopes up to **1 MB**.
-To support larger application payloads (e.g., up to **10 MB** or more), a segmentation layer is required.
+Waku Relay deployments typically propagate envelopes up to **150 KB** as per [64/WAKU2-NETWORK - Message Size](https://rfc.vac.dev/waku/standards/core/64/network#message-size).
+To support larger application payloads, a segmentation layer is required.
 This specification enables larger messages by partitioning them into multiple envelopes and reconstructing them at the receiver.
 Erasure-coded parity segments provide resilience against partial loss or reordering.

 ## Terminology